-Amsterdam is of course a large city with lots of traffic.
+Amsterdam is, of course, a large city with lots of traffic.
 Many cars drive and park in the city on a daily basis.

 Because of this, it may happen that someone forgets to use the handbrake, for example, causing the car to fall into a canal.
 However, these things rarely happen on an annual basis.
-To get an idea, about 2 to 5 cars fall in the Amsterdam canals every year, but exact figures are not known, however.
+To get an idea, about 2 to 5 cars fall into the Amsterdam canals every year, but exact figures are not known, however.

 On average, 18 bodies are found every year in the Amsterdam canals.
 In most cases, it’s due to an accident and not because of a crime.

-Due to the amount of canals in Amsterdam, the chance that someone falls into the water is quite high.
+Due to the number of canals in Amsterdam, the chance that someone falls into the water is quite high.
 As a result, about 18 bodies are found every year in the canals of Amsterdam.

 In most cases, it concerns male victims.
-The main reason being that drunk men fall into the canal while urinating, after which they drown.
+The main reason is that drunk men fall into the canal while urinating, after which they drown.
 There are only a few cases where it’s to do with a crime.

 Amsterdam is a huge city where a lot is happening.
-It’s therefore not surprising that a lot of trash ends up in the canals.
+It’s, therefore not surprising that a lot of trash ends up in the canals.
 To get all this mess out of the canals, there are special companies that specialize in this.